About

 I’m an instructional designer shaped by classrooms, technology, and different cultures.

 I began my career teaching in a rural school through Teach For China.
 That experience changed how I understand learning.
 I realized that when students are not well-behaved, it is often their way of asking for help.
-Academic achievement alone is not enough.
-Emotional support, structure, and clarity matter just as much.
+They need support for both academic performance and mental health well-being.
 That is why, in my later design work, I intentionally integrate empathy and encouragement into knowledge delivery.

 Working in an under-resourced environment also opened my eyes to educational inequality.
-Access to high-quality materials should not depend on geography.
+Geographic location and socioeconomic status should not impede a child’s access to high-quality educational resources.

 That realization motivated me to move into EdTech, where well-designed digital content can scale and reach learners who might otherwise be underserved.